retr0h/osapi/README.md

 <img src="asset/logo.png" align="left" />

-A CRUD API for managing Linux systems.
+*(OSAPI /ˈoʊsɑːpi/ - Oh-sah-pee)* A CRUD API for managing Linux systems.

 This project provides basic management capabilities to Linux systems, enabling them to be used as appliances.